Rain On Me’s aim is to develop gratitude and understanding within individuals so we can learn to be kinder to ourselves and also to others around us.

 All workshops are facilitated by individuals who have lived experience and so can empathise with students who are might be struggling with their mental health.

-The Facilitator is fully trained in Safeguarding and Mental Health First Aid.
+The Facilitator is fully trained in Mental Health First Aid.

 However, we always recommend having a school counsellor/nurse/teacher present (but not participating) in these workshops.